mttcabral/mttcabral/README.md

-A software engineer under development.
-Currently studying Computer Science at UFMG and hold a technical degree in Informatics from UFV.
+A Computer Scientist under development at UFMG.

 ---